 “[T]hough we should be taken by them [the Romans] (God forbid the event should be so!), yet can we undergo nothing that will be harder to be borne than what these [Jewish] men have already brought upon us….Besides, can any one be afraid of a war abroad, and that with such as will have comparatively much greater moderation than our own people have?
 For truly, if we may suit our words to the things they represent, it is probable one may hereafter find the Romans to be the supporters of our laws, and those within ourselves the subverters of them.”

 It was also one of the Jewish leaders who destroyed the food supply during the siege, making the famine conditions much worse.
 So I tend to think that this insane, self-defeating behavior is what is described in Rev. 17:16.
-I hope to explore this further in a separate post, including how the Jews had a hand in causing the temple and their city to be burned.
+This will be explored further in an upcoming series on the beast of Revelation, including how the Jews had a significant hand in causing the temple and their city to be burned.

 What are your thoughts about this view of the 10 horns?